Azure/template-analyzer/CONTRIBUTING.md

 # Contributing to ARMory
 We welcome community contributions to ARMory.
-Please note that by participating in this project, you agree to abide by the Code of Conduct  and terms of the CLA
+Please note that by participating in this project, you agree to abide by the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/)  and terms of the [CLA](#contributor-license-agreement-(cla)).

 ## Getting Started
 * If you haven't already, you will need [dotnet core sdk 3.1](https://dotnet.microsoft.com/download) (or later) installed locally to build and run this project.